 - To a food processor add gluten free oats.
 Blend until the oats turn into a flour or powder.
 About 3-5 minutes.
 You may need to stop the food processor and move the oats around a bit to make sure they all get chopped.

 - Remove from processor and place in a large bowl.
-Then add splenda brown sugar blend, baking powder, salt, ground cinnamon and pumpkin pie spice.
+Then add Splenda brown sugar blend, baking powder, salt, ground cinnamon, and pumpkin pie spice.
 Stir the dry ingredients together and set aside.

 - To a medium bowl add, 3 eggs, pumpkin puree, coconut oil, vanilla extract and milk.
 Using a whisk, stir everything together.